-13 Beauty Devices to Blow Your Gift Cards On - E!
+15 Must-Have Beauty Devices to Give Mom for Mother's Day - E!
 Online

-If you lucked out and received a gift card for the holidays, you're probably wondering how to get the most out of it.
-Well, you could save it for a rainy day but we suggest treating yourself to something special.
-With incredible savings at Sephora, Dermstore, Nordstrom and more, it's never been a better time to invest in a beauty gadget that will tackle your most pressing beauty concerns or needs.
+Mother's Day will be here before you know it!
+And if your mom is anything like ours, you know Mother's Day gifting requires planning and strategy.
+It can be hard to gift your hero and #1 cheerleader something they will love, appreciate, and actually use.
+However, we've found gifting mom a snazzy beauty device is a foolproof way to win at Mother's Day and score the favorite child award.

-From the cult-favorite NuFace Trinity facial toning device and Dyson Airwrap to the celeb-favorite Opte Precision System, you deserve to look and feel your best in the new year.
-With a gift card to help bring down the price or cover the purchase entirely, there's no reason why you shouldn't treat yourself to something nice and useful.
+From the cult-favorite NuFace Trinity facial toning device and Dyson Airwrap to the celeb-favorite Opte Precision System, all the mom figures in your life deserve to look and feel their best on Mother's Day and every day after.

-For our 13 favorite beauty devices that are worth the price tag, scroll below!
+For our 15 favorite beauty devices that are worth the price tag and make one heck of a gift, scroll below!

 Opte Precision System

 Celebs like Paris Hilton and Kim Kardashian love this game-changing skincare device!
 Opte digitally scans your skin, analyzes your complexion, and camouflages age spots, sunspots, and hyperpigmentation on contact while fading their appearance over time.
-Talk about a gift you will cherish!
+Talk about a gift your mom will cherish!

 Dermapore Ultrasonic Pore Extractor & Serum Infuser